greywolf001au/termhelper/README.md

 This module is designed to allow both keypress and string event firing and includes some helper methods for terminal commands.
 I have also included basic processing of arrow keys and backspace.

-Tested on Debian Linux, please contact me on IRC or via email [ ecowley@epcit.biz ] to report any bugs or get help using this modules.
+Tested on Debian Linux, please contact me on IRC, via email [ ecowley@epcit.biz ] or using GitHub [ https://github.com/greywolf001au/termhelper ] to report any bugs or get help using this modules.

   -----------------------------------------------------------------------------------------------